 To corroborate evidence, and to shed light on the details behind, we conduct behavioral studies in the real world as well as in virtual realities, including language production and interpretation studies.
 Moreover, we are building artificial, Bayesian and deep – typically recurrent – generative neural network models.
 We use the models to probe our integrative theoretical assumptions and to develop useful, truly artificially intelligent systems.
 Meanwhile, we advance computational theories of machine learning.
 We model the development of dynamically unfolding resource-aware learning and decision-making processes (concurrently).
 And we study inductive learning and processing biases to focus learning progress and representation effort on task-critical environmental structures and causal interactions.

-We integrate our research into further reaching aspects concerning human cognition, artificial intelligence, and research impacts on our societies and our world and environment.
+We integrate our research into further-reaching aspects concerning human cognition, AI, and the more general impact of this research on our societies and our world.
 On the cognition side, these include the (reflexive and reflective) self, action decision making, planning, reasoning, social interaction, education, and language.
-On the AI side, these include the development of forecasting systems in the geosciences – including water discharge, erosion, substance advection and diffusion, weather, and climate – as well as the development of causal forecasting systems, explainable AI, language understanding, and strong AI.
-On the environmental side, these include the analysis and prevention of spreading false beliefs and other forms of manipulation as well as approaches to support a healthy and sustainable development of our world, where it is worth living in for all of us.
+On the AI side, these include the development of crucial compositional components for grounding AI in actual sensorimotor experiences (typically in simulators).
+On the social side, these include the analysis and prevention of spreading false beliefs and other forms of manipulation as well as considerations about how a progressively strong AI may support a healthy, sustainable, and resilient development of our world -- a world that offers long-term sustainable, worth-while lives to all of us including future generations of us.